jakejrichards/cod-api/README.md

 # cod-api
-A Call of Duty API written in Node.js
+A Call of Duty API written in TypeScript
 * Get profile information - prestige, rank, xp, and more...
 * Get recent matches and stats - map, mode, win/loss, kills, deaths, SPM, K/D Ratio, and more...
 * Get leaderboard information - weekly, monthly, alltime, for all game modes
 * Not licensed by or affiliated with Activision or Call of Duty

-## Requirements

-Node.js

 ### Installing